 sudo apt install plasma-discover-backend-flatpak

 After installation, restart Discover or log out and back in.
-Subsequently, Flathub applications will appear alongside distribution packages when searching for software.
+Flathub apps should then appear alongside Debian packages in search results.

-The Flatpak command-line interface provides full control over application management.
-Moreover, these commands work regardless of your desktop environment.
+The Flatpak command-line interface gives you full control over application management and works on any Debian desktop environment.

-To search for applications by name or keyword, run:
+Use search to find applications by name or keyword:

 flatpak search gimp